den-materials/software-development-best-practices/readme.md

 ####Deliver Working Software

-* **Pair programming** is development technique in which two programmers work on a specific problem together.
+* **Pair programming** is a development technique in which two programmers work on a specific problem together.

 * **Test-driven development** improves code design and quality.